 - Ensure when choosing speakers/presenters you choose a diverse range of individuals

 - Choosing the appropriate time of day and length of event

 - Are any of you attendees logging in from overseas?

 - Shorter is generally better

 You never know what is going to happen.
 Even the greatest of event planners can miss the most sleight of details which can have a large impact on the delivery of your event.
 Ways to prevent this:

-It’s a good idea to set out your expectations of the audience before the event begins, including any etiquette or protocol they should eb aware of.
-There are tonnes of inforgraphics online you can draw inspiration from, we particularly like this one from uofsdmedia.com
+It’s a good idea to set out your expectations of the audience before the event begins, including any etiquette or protocol they should be aware of.
+There are tonnes of infographics online you can draw inspiration from, we particularly like this one from uofsdmedia.com